crcn/tandem-old/README.md

 - completely transparent
 - why open source?
 - provide
+- realization that there are many flavors of web apps.
+Open source to allow people to build UI tools according to their needs.

 <!--I've found that developing UI application feels a bit backwards, and I sought to develop tooling that was a bit more intuitive.
 There are already countless HTML editors on the web.
 However, most I've found to-->